picoCTF/start-problem-dev/example-problems/forensics-grep/README.md

 2. Makefile has more targets.

 3. Problem is marked as Templatable in problem.md.
+This means that multiple instances of this problem can be ran, each having a different flag.

 By these changes we go from giving the flag out to anyone who can download it to hiding it deep within a large classic novel.